 When you create a free Public.com account through this referral link, you’ll get a free slice of stock worth up to $70.

 Public.com gives you the option to choose the stock you want to receive, while Robinhood gives you stock at random.
 Still, there’s no reason not to sign up for both to get two bonuses.
 And if you like free stock, please see our article with many more ways to get free stock.

 Both Robinhood and Public.com are excellent options for investors, particularly new investors.
-If you’re interested in trading cryptocurrencies (like Bitcoin and Ethereum) or day trading stocks, we recommend Robinhood.
+If you’re interested in trading options (which can be risky), we recommend Robinhood.
 Otherwise, Public.com is our top choice.
-The social features, better transparency, and superior customer service contribute to our recommendation of Public.com over Robinhood for those who want to trade in the stock market.
+The social features, better transparency, and superior customer service contribute to our recommendation of Public.com over Robinhood for those who want to trade in the stock market or digital currencies.